MRCIEU/measurement_error_adjustment/README.md

    non missing values for both instances.

 concord.sh runs concord.do
-  this completesukbio the concordance analysis for the remaining variables.
+  this completes the concordance analysis for the remaining variables.

+There are extra files to run the example, getmodeldata, modelexcl and runmodels.